awaregroup/copilot-dataops/README.md

 # GitHub Copilot | AirNZ ML & Data Ops

+## Get started with Copilot

+1. Install the Copilot and Copilot Chat extensions.

 ## Simulate some data

+1. Which hyper-parameter is the least reasonable?
 1. Complete the simulator class
 1. Add type hints and documentation to the remaining
 1. Save the data